awangque/office/README.md

 Originally developed to support my businesses use cases (2 companies), but later, it evolved into a lightweight platform capable of managing multiple companies (solo entrepreneur / small business owner), users, and role-based workflows—all powered by Google ecosystem.

-Now the goal has changed to provide SMEs (rather than internal company system) with a simpler, more cost-efficient alternative to traditional dashboard systems, without the overhead of maintaining complex infrastructure.
+Now the goal has changed to provide SMEs (rather than just internal company system) with a simpler, more cost-efficient alternative to traditional dashboard systems, without the overhead of maintaining complex infrastructure.

 **Estimated capacity (depending on usage patterns):**
 - Companies: 10–200